MillerLab-CPHG/RNA_Seq-Flow/README.md

 ## Setting upconda environment for tools and their dependencies

-* Install anaconda or load it if its already on your server
+* Install anaconda or load it if it's already on your server

 * conda create --name rnaseq-env